• Skip to primary navigation

 Hi, I'm Jyoti!

 Glad to meet you!
-Here you will find a variety of recipes ranging from quick and easy weeknight dinners to more complex dishes for special occasions.
-I love using fresh, seasonal ingredients and incorporating different cultural influences into my cooking.
+Here you will find quick and easy weeknight dinners to more complex dishes for special occasions.
+I love cooking with fresh, seasonal ingredients.

 • air fry chicken tenders